Papal States: Origins

 For its first 300 years, within the Roman Empire, the Church was persecuted and unable to hold or transfer property.
 Early congregations met in rooms set aside for the purpose in the homes of wealthy adherents, and a number of titular churches located on the outskirts of Rome were held as property by individuals, rather than by any corporate body.
 Nonetheless, the property held nominally or actually by individual members of the Roman churches would usually be treated as a common patrimony handed over successively to the legitimate "heir" of that property, often its senior deacons, who were, in turn, assistants to the local bishop.
-This common patrimony became quite considerable, including as it did not only houses etc. in Rome or nearby but also landed estates, such as latifundia, whole or in part, across Italy and beyond.
+This common patrimony became quite considerable, including as it did not only include houses etc. in Rome or nearby but also landed estates, such as latifundia, whole or in part, across Italy and beyond.

 A law of Constantine the Great, promulgated in 321, allowed the Christian Church to possess property and restored to it any property formerly confiscated; in the larger cities of this empire the property restored would have been quite considerable, the Roman patrimony not least among them.
 The Lateran Palace was gifted to the patrimony, most probably from Constantine himself.

 Other donations followed, primarily in mainland Italy but also in the provinces of the Roman Empire.
 However, the Roman Church held all of these lands as a private landowner, not as a sovereign entity.
 Following the fall of the Western Roman Empire, the papacy found itself increasingly placed in a precarious and vulnerable position.
-As central Roman authority disintegrated throughout the late 5th century, control over the Italian peninsula repeatedly changed hands, falling under the Arian suzerainty of Odoacer in 473, and in 493, Theodoric, king of the Ostrogoths.
+As central Roman authority disintegrated throughout the late 5th century, control over the Italian Peninsula repeatedly changed hands, falling under the Arian suzerainty of Odoacer in 473, and in 493, Theodoric, king of the Ostrogoths.
 The Ostrogothic kings would continue to rule much of Italy until 554.
 The Roman Church submitted of necessity to their sovereign authority, while asserting its spiritual primacy over the whole of Christendom.